NPC7FULL/Genshin-impact-Join-Private-Server/README.md

-# How to Genshin impact Join Private Server
+# How to Genshin impact Join Private Server New 3.0
 - Before starting, open game first and then logout if you have logged in before and then exit again.
 ------------
 - open `PowerShell (Admin)` and run `cmd`